Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/model.md

 linktitle: Authorization model
 alwaysopen: false
 ---
-The authorization model in Altinn Studio Apps is flexible and supports different needs.
+The authorization model in Altinn Apps / Altinn Platform is flexible and supports different needs.

 ## Rights
-In Altinn Studio Apps a right is a permission to perform a action on a given resource.
+In Altinn Apps/Platform a right is a permission to perform an action on a given resource.
-The action can be one of some predfined option like Read, Write, Sign, ArchiveRead, ArchiveDelete and ServiceOwnerArchiveRead.
+The action can be one of some predefined option like read, write and sign but can also be any other action defined on a custom api in the apps.
-The resource is typical a app instance or part of it hver data belongs to a given reportee (person or organisation).
+The resource is typical an app instance or part of it where data belongs to a given party (person or organisation).

 A user or system gets a right based on rules that describes permissions based on being a specific user or having a specific role.

 ## Rules
-A authorization rule in Altinn Studio defines who has been given the right to perform actions on a given resource.
+A authorization rule in Altinn Platform defines who has been given the right to perform actions on a given resource.
-A rule in Altinn Studio consist of 4 elements
+A rule consist of 5 elements

 ### Resource
-This desribe which resource the rule applies for.
-Altinn Studio Apps currently support the following resource types in rules.
+This describe which resource the rule applies for.
+Altinn Apps currently support the following resource types in rules.

 - Org - Unique identifier of the organisation responsible for the app.
 - App - Application identifier which is unique within an organisation.
 - Task - A specific task in the process defined for a app
-- Reportee - A owner of
-- InstanceId

 Some of the resourcetypes is meant to be used in combination.
 As an exemple you can have been given the right for an app for a given reportee

 ### Subject
 The subject in a authorization rule identifies who the rules applies for.
-In Altinn Studio the resource can be the following.
+In Altinn Apps/Platform the resource can be the following.

-- User
-- Party
 - RoleType
 - org